-The class meets once a week for two hours, either on campus or virtually.
+- Evening classes meet once a week for two hours, either on campus or virtually.
 The majority of the work is done online and the class meetings are designed to clarify, discuss, question, etc. concepts, theories, and procedures that the student has learned online.
-All four chapter exams and the final exam will be administered on campus during regularly scheduled meetings.
+Students will work in groups throughout the term.
+All three chapter exams and the final exam will be administered on campus during regularly scheduled meetings.

-- ISBN; 978-0-07-787923-5, a paper back copy package with access code at the Cypress College Bookstore.
-(Buying the text somewhere other than the bookstore will not necessarily include both of the above items, so it is advised to that you purchase the items together at the bookstore.)
+- A paper back copy package with access code is available at the Cypress College Bookstore.
+(Buying the text somewhere other than the bookstore will not necessarily include both of the above items/)

-- If you purchase the textbook somewhere else, you must still purchase the access code for McGraw-Hill Connect Accounting.
+- If you purchase the textbook somewhere else, you must still purchase the access code for Wiley Plus.